aroberge/friendly-traceback-docs/docs/source/tracebacks_fr.rst

        67:         two = "two"
     -->68:         one += two

-    Known identifiers
+        Identificateurs connus :
             one: 1
             two: 'two'

 TypeError - 3: unsupported operand type(s) for -